 - 2 tablespoons sugar

-- Place flour, baking powder, sugar and salt in a bowl.
+- Place flour, baking powder, sugar, and salt in a large bowl.
 Whisk to combine.

-- In a small bowl, mix egg yolks, milk and butter.
+- In a small bowl, mix egg yolks, milk, butter, and vanilla extract.
 Set aside.

-In a separate bowl, beat egg whites with a mixer on medium high speed until stiff peaks form. *see note
+- In a separate medium bowl, beat egg whites with a mixer on medium high speed until stiff peaks form. *see note

-- Add egg yolk to flour mixture and stir to combine.
-Fold in egg whites.
+- Add the egg yolk mixture to the dry ingredients and stir to combine.
+Gently fold in the egg whites.

-- Drop by large spoonfuls onto greased waffle iron, close the lid and cook about 3-5 minutes.
+- Drop by large spoonfuls onto greased waffle iron until most of the wells are covered.
+Close the lid and cook for about 3-5 minutes or until golden brown.